It has been two long years since the Philippine government

 A student from the Marawi Sarimanok Elementary Pilot

-School prepares to go back to his family’s tent
+School prepares to go back to his family’s tent after a

 school day.
 He is among the latest batch of students who